 AgeSource Worldwide.
 This database provides access to statistical data that compare the situations of older adults across countries or regions around a variety of issues.

-United Nations Division for Social Policy Development & Ageing.
-This is the official website of the UN agency charged with policy development for the rights of older persons and population ageing.
+United Nations Division for Social Policy Development & Aging.
+This is the official website of the UN agency charged with policy development for the rights of older persons and population aging.

 National Aging Resources:

 National Council on the Aging This association of organizations and professionals is dedicated to promoting the dignity, self-determination, well-being, and contributions of older persons.